-With substantial investments committed to equipping our existing and new ships with the equipment to lead the IMO Convention for the Control and Management of Ships' Ballast Water and Sediments, we are also complying with Principle 15 of the 1992 United Nations Rio Declaration on Environment and Development, which states that " in order to protect the environment, States should widely apply the precautionary approach in line with their capabilities.
+With substantial investments committed to equipping our existing and new ships with the equipment to lead the IMO Convention for the Control and Management of Ships' Ballast Water and Sediments, we are also complying with Principle 15 of the 1992 United Nations Rio Declaration on Environment and Development, which states that "in order to protect the environment, States should widely apply the precautionary approach in line with their capabilities.
 Where there is a risk of serious or irreversible damage, lack of full scientific certainty should not be used as a reason for postponing cost-effective measures to prevent environmental degradation."

-Proof of Empresa Naviera Elcano's commitment to reducing the environmental impact of its activity and the company's alignment with the policies of the International Maritime Organisation (IMO) is the great work being done to find improvements in ship efficiency.
+its activity and the company's alignment with the policies of the International Maritime Organisation (IMO) is the excellent work being done to find improvements in ship efficiency.